cwoodruff/book-network-programming-csharp/Chapter06/chapter06.md

 The circuit breaker pattern is a resilience strategy that prevents an application from repeatedly trying to execute an operation that is likely to fail.
 Adopted from electrical engineering, where a circuit breaker prevents overloads by breaking the circuit, in software, a circuit breaker prevents further strain on an already failing system by temporarily halting potentially harmful operations.
 This pattern is instrumental in network programming, where continuous failures can exacerbate the problem, such as overwhelming a struggling remote service with repeated requests.

-Polly, a comprehensive resilience and transient fault-handling library for .NET, provides an elegant implementation of the circuit breaker pattern.
-It empowers developers to define conditions under which the circuit should 'break,' and the duration for which it should stay 'open' before attempts to close it resume.
+Polly empowers developers to define conditions under which the circuit should 'break,' and the duration for which it should stay 'open' before attempts to close it resume.
 When the circuit is open, attempts to execute the operation will automatically fail without actually executing, thereby giving the system time to recover.
 This straightforward implementation makes it a confident choice for developers.

 Here's how to configure a basic circuit breaker using Polly: